 Thyrotropin alpha Side Effects

-Applies to thyrotropin alpha: injection powder for solution
+Applies to thyrotropin alpha: intramuscular powder for solution.

 Along with its needed effects, thyrotropin alpha may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking thyrotropin alpha:

 - Inability to move the legs or arms

 - paralysis of one side of the body

 - skin rash, hives, welts, itching, or redness

 - itching, redness, or swelling at the injection site

 - redness of the face, neck, arms, and occasionally, upper chest